Robert S. Beightler: Gubernatorial and congressional consideration

 In the spring of 1945 the Ohio Republican Party attempted to draft Beightler to run for governor against Frank Lausche in 1946.
 His candidacy was urged by Bricker, and Ohio Congressman Clarence J. Brown.
-This would have provided early key endorsements.
-Hundreds of insider Republicans wrote to Beightler stating he would have their support, would easily clinch the Republican nomination for governor, and could defeat Lausche.
+They would have provided early key endorsements.
+Hundreds of insider Republicans wrote to Beightler offering their support, they believed that he could easily clinch the Republican nomination for governor, and could defeat Lausche.

 However, citing the lack of a completely unified party around his potential candidacy, he did not want to cause a factional split in the party.
-He also cited the unlikelihood that he could beat Lausche who was a great campaigner, as well as the fact that he agreed with him on almost every issue.
+He also cited the unlikelihood that he could beat Lausche who was a great campaigner, as well as the fact that he agreed with Lausche on almost every issue.
 His decision was also influenced by the fact he was still engaged in battle in the Pacific theater.